Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 * Agents can Accept (✅) or Reject (❌) each interaction on the conversation tray.
 * **Accept**: Displays the conversation panel for that interaction.
 * **Reject**: Removes the interaction from the agent's queue and returns it to the queue for reassignment.
+[Learn more :octicons-arrow-right-24:](../../console/managing-incoming-interactions.md#manual-answer-mode)

 The Monitor tab displays metrics relevant to rejection in the Agents and Interactions sub-tabs.

 **Monitor** > **Agents**

 * The Agents sub-tab now includes counts for rejected and unanswered interactions.
 * Clicking an agent displays the count of Completed, Transferred, Rejected, and Unanswered interactions.
+[Learn more :octicons-arrow-right-24:](../../console/monitor-queues-agents-interactions-service-levels.md#agents)

 **Monitor** > **Interactions**

 * Clicking an agent displays the count of Answered, Transferred, Rejected, and Unanswered interactions.
+[Learn more :octicons-arrow-right-24:](../../console/monitor-queues-agents-interactions-service-levels.md#manually-assign-conversations-to-an-agent-and-change-queue)

 ### Configuration